 The Religious Education programme followed in the school is as specified in the Agreed Syllabus for Dorset, and a copy can be obtained upon request.
 There is an option to study GCSE RE in Years 10 and 11 and Philosophy at A Level.
-Students are offered the opportunity for reflection in their year assemblies and tutorial programme.
+Students are offered the opportunity for reflection in their year assemblies and tutorial programme as well as regular RE sessions and special events.